The Document Object Model

 It's crucial to distinguish between HTML and the DOM, as they are absolutely not the same thing.
 The DOM is a language-agnostic model that represents the structure of a document.
 On the other hand, HTML is a specific language that encodes a particular kind of DOM into text usable by web browsers.

-To simplify, you write HTML, the browser parses that and then the browser displays a DOM tree.
+To simplify, you write an HTML document, the browser parses that document into a DOM tree and then the browser displays a DOM tree.

 Manipulating the DOM using JavaScript